LSSTDESC/rail_attic/README.md

 # RAIL: Redshift Assessment Infrastructure Layers

-This repo is home to the back-end of the LSST-DESC PZ WG's software pipelines aiming to guide the selection and implementation of redshift estimators, encompassing the former [PZIncomplete](https://github.com/LSSTDESC/pz_incomplete) and [PZCalibrate](https://github.com/LSSTDESC/pz_calibrate) codes.
+RAIL's purpose is to be the infrastructure enabling the PZ WG Deliverables in [the LSST-DESC Science Roadmap (see Sec.
+5.18)](https://lsstdesc.org/assets/pdf/docs/DESC_SRM_latest.pdf), aiming to guide the selection and implementation of redshift estimators in DESC pipelines.
-RAIL differs from PZIncomplete in that it is broken into stages, each corresponding to a manageable unit of infrastructure advancement, a specific question, and a guaranteed publication opportunity.
+RAIL differs from previous plans for PZ pipeline infrastructure in that it is broken into stages, each corresponding to a manageable unit of infrastructure advancement, a specific question to answer with that code, and a guaranteed publication opportunity.
-As PZCalibrate was indeed completed, it will be wrapped for incorporation into RAIL.
 RAIL uses [qp](https://github.com/LSSTDESC/qp) as a back-end for handling univariate probability density functions (PDFs) such as photo-z posteriors or n(z) samples.

 ## Contributing